alexa-games/litexa/docs/reference/README.md

 should be placed outside of the scope of any state, at the top level of the file.

-Use this to improve Alexa's pronounciation of words, or select a specific pronounciation skill wide, while retaining human readable spelling in your code.
+Use this to improve Alexa's pronunciation of words, or select a specific pronunciation skill-wide, while retaining human readable spelling in your code.

 ```coffeescript